annpedtke/CV/README.md

 - Secured new grants and in-kind donors to build the financial capacity of the Greening Program.

-ENVIRONMENTAL EDUCATION ASSISTANT (SCA AmeriCorps Member),
+ENVIRONMENTAL EDUCATION ASSISTANT (SCA AmeriCorps Member)
 New York State Department of Environmental Conservation
 Queens, New York     ~     July 2009 – December 2010
 [***Sample article authored in this role***](http://www.dec.ny.gov/docs/administration_pdf/0809consforweb.pdf#page=19)